 Disappointed with room considering we had upgraded.

-Vg tour excellent tour manager Great excursions planned activities and Bruges lovely to explore Hotel vg
+Vg vacation excellent tour manager Great excursions planned activities and Bruges lovely to explore Hotel vg

 Efficient and smooth with good tour guide.
 Very pleasant hotel in Bruges

-The tour encompassed all the places I wished to see.
+The vacation encompassed all the places I wished to see.

 Wonderful trip to Ypres and the surrounding area.
 Well organised trip.
 Love the city of Bruges.
 Weather great while we were there which always helps!